huaminghuangtw/Evergreen-Notes/Permanent-Notes/work-smart.md

 ---
 title: Work smart
 created: 2025-01-23T10:40:57
-modified: 2025-08-10T14:28:42
+modified: 2025-08-29T08:30:45
 ---

-> _“You're more likely to unlock a big leap in performance by trying differently than by trying harder.
+> _“You’re more likely to unlock a big leap in performance by trying differently than by trying harder.
 You might be able to work 10% harder, but a different approach might work 10x better.
 Remain focused on the core problem, but explore a new line of attack.
 Persistence is not just about effort, but also strategy.
-Don't merely try harder, try differently.” — James Clear_
+Don’t merely try harder, try differently.” — James Clear_

 ---